Transfer file storage to another project

 -

-- available to all — the storage will be available to any IP address of the private subnet in which it is created;
+- accessible to everyone — the storage will be available for any IP address in the private subnet where it is created;

 -